Grand Theft Auto (video game): Development

 The development of Grand Theft Auto began on 4 April 1995 at DMA Design in Dundee.
 It originally had a protracted four-year development, which included a title change and numerous attempts to halt development.
 The game was originally titled Race'n'Chase.
 It was originally planned to be released on MS-DOS, Windows 95, PlayStation, Sega Saturn and the Nintendo 64.
-However, it was never released for the two latter consoles.
-During the development of Grand Theft Auto, many people overseeing the game's progress attempted to halt the development, which led the crew at DMA Design to have to convince them to allow them to continue.
+However, it was never released for the latter two consoles.
+During the development of Grand Theft Auto, many people overseeing the game's progress attempted to halt the development, which led the crew at DMA Design to convince them to allow them to continue.